dotnetrdf/dotnetrdf/Utilities/ReadMe.txt

 License
 -------

-dotNetRDF is licensed under the GNU GPL Version 3
+dotNetRDF is licensed under the MIT License, see LICENSE.txt for details

-Alternatively you may use it under the GNU Lesser GPL Version 3 or under the MIT license

-If none of these licenses are suitable for your intended use please contact us to discuss alternative terms

 Acknowledgements
 ----------------